LeConte's sparrow: Range

 LeConte's sparrow breeds in select areas of Canada, such as northeastern British Columbia, across Alberta, Saskatchewan and southern Manitoba as well as central Ontario and into Quebec; and as far south as northern Michigan, Montana and Minnesota.
 It winters in the southeastern United States; as far west as central Texas and as far north as central Illinois and Missouri.

 Habitat

 LeConte's sparrow prefers moist open grassy areas with sufficient vegetation cover to provide shelter.
 Known habitat use includes meadows, fields, crop stubble, shallow marshy edges, prairie, and occasionally fens and lake-shores within the boreal forest.
 Studies have shown that vegetation seems to have a greater impact on the abundance of this bird than other factors like climate or patch size.
 Winter et al. (2005) says that it can be found at highest densities in areas with a "moderate amounts of bare ground".
-Agriculture and drainage of these areas is currently the greatest threat to the LeConte's sparrow.
+Agriculture and drainage of these areas is currently the greatest threat to LeConte's sparrow.